Notre-Dame de la Garde: Interior restoration

 Interior work was even more important.
 Some water-damaged stuccos in higher areas had to be redone.
 Mosaic panels damaged by bullets or shells had earlier been repaired with a poor and rushed technique: missing tiles had been replaced by plaster covered with paint.
 Moreover, all the mosaics were blackened by candle smoke.
 Mosaics which threatened to fall apart needed to be consolidated with resin injections.
 The most damaged part was in the central cupola of the nave, where all the gold mosaics needed to be replaced.

 The restoration of the mosaics was entrusted to Marseille artist Michel Patrizio, whose workmen were trained in traditional mosaic skills at the school of Spilimbergo in Friuli, north of Venice.
 The mosaic tiles were supplied by the Orsoni Venezia 1888 workshop in Venice which had made the originals.

+Restoration in 2025

+In March 2025, additional restoration work was initiated, with an expected duration of 8 months.
+The work involves re-gilding the statue of Madonna and child atop the bell tower with gold leaf, as well as restoring some stones and the metal structure inside the bell tower.
+The cost is estimated at 2.8 million euros, with funding coming from donations, as well as government funds.
+The bell tower is covered in scaffolding, but the basilica remains open to the public during the project.